ASR1999/MLBD-project/README.md

 ### `GET /recommendations/{user_id}`

-* **Description:** Get the top 10 movie recommendations for a specific `user_id` present in the dataset.
+* **Description:** Get the top 10 (can be changed to n in topN in recommend_for_user function) movie recommendations for a specific `user_id` present in the dataset.
 Excludes movies the user has already rated.
 * **Path Parameter:**
     * `user_id` (int): The original ID of the user.
 * **Response (Success - 200):**